William John Pitman

 Story:

-Henry George Gatehouse was born in Ludwell, Donhead St. Mary, Wiltshire, on 14 Nov 1891 and baptised there at the Independent Chapel on 13 Dec 1891 the son of William Henry Gatehouse and Clara Madonna Gatehouse (nee Gray).
+Henry George Gatehouse was born in Ludwell, Donhead St. Mary, Wiltshire, on 14 Nov 1891 and baptised there at the Birdbush Independent Chapel on 13 Dec 1891 the son of William Henry Gatehouse and Clara Madonna Gatehouse (nee Gray).
 He spent his early life in Ludwell until he enlisted in the Royal Navy in Portsmouth, Hampshire, on 8 Sep 1909 for a period of 12 years (Service No. J34860).
-He served in various ships rising in rank from Ordinary Seaman to Leading Seaman.
-He remained in the Royal Navy until his engagement ran out on 7 Sep 1921.
+He served in various ships, including aboard HMS Canada at the Battle of Jutland, eventually rising in rank from Ordinary Seaman to Leading Seaman.
+He remained in the Royal Navy serving latterly in a submarine No. K15 until his engagement ran out on 7 Sep 1921.
+He was visiting his family in Ludwell at the time of the 1921 Census.
 He had been awarded the Victory and British War Medals as well as the 1914/15 Star.
-He married Mable Clementina Hart in Shaftesbury, Dorset, during 1935.
+He married Mable Clementina Hart in the Shaftesbury, Dorset, Registry area during 1935.
 By the time of the 1939 Register he was living at Lower Leigh Farm, Leigh Lane, East Knoyle, Wiltshire, working as a Dairy Farmer.
 His death was recorded at the Poole, Dorset, Registry in 1977.
 His father and seven other brothers all served in the conflict and details of their service can be found by following the link below.

 Images: